 Morning Nursery starts at 8.45am and finishes at 11.45am.

 Nursery Learning Challenges

-Who are the people who help me in my community?
+Ourselves: Who are the people in my family?

 Every Friday your child will receive a library book to take home and share with you.
 Please read this story with your child - sharing stories is important in developing your child's early reading skills.
 Your child needs to have their book bag in school.
 If they don't then unfortunately we are unable to provide your child with a book.

 Each Friday, Pebbles Penguin will be given to someone who has tried very hard to be kind, caring and helpful all week.
 A book will be sent home for you to record your child's weekend with Pebbles.
 This can be in the form of photographs, drawings and writing.
 Your child will be given a special certificate to keep.
 Please bring Pebbles and her book back on the Monday so we can share her news with the class.
 Every child will have the opportunity to take Pebbles home at some point during the year.

 The Early Years Foundation Stage (EYFS) sets the standards that all early years providers, catering for children from birth to